BrickSchema/playground/docs/deployment.md

 # Deployment

-## Clone the repositories
+## Clone the repository

-First, we need to clone the repository and work in the project directory.
+SBOS is managed as a mono-repo.
+Clone the repository and work in the project directory.

 ```bash
 git clone https://github.com/BrickSchema/playground